-Owen G. Owens Lecture Series
+Owen G. Owens Memorial Lecture Series

 Owen G. Owens received a bachelor's upon his graduation from the University of California in 1936.
-He continued his education there, receiving a master's in mathematics in 1937 followed by a Ph.D. degree in the same subject in 1941.
+He continued his education there, receiving a master's in mathematics in 1937 followed by a Ph.D. in the same subject in 1941.

 Having already taught extensively at various universities since his graduation from the University of California, Owens was appointed to an associate professorship at Wayne State University in 1957, his specialty being partial differential equations.
 In 1959, Owens was awarded a full professorship and continued at Wayne State University until his retirement and Emeritus appointment in 1969.
 Professor Owens had professional associations with the American Mathematical Society and was a member of the Society of Sigma Xi, the American Men of Science, and the New York Academy of Sciences.